nesl/auritus/Data Labeling Module/README.md

 ![SS_2](samp_shot_B.png)
 - Right click on any one of the points and select ```Export Cursor Data to Workspace```.
 Click ```OK``` in the upcoming dialogue window.
 You should see the ```cursor_info``` variable in the workspace now, whose size should be 1X18 (for 9 activities).
 - Run ```Script_2_act.m```.
 Provide the appropriate subject number.
 It will automatically create a folder with appropriate subject ID and slice the activity data automatically.
 It will place the labelled data in the current directory as ```sliced/X/```, where X is the subject ID.
 Note that you can modify this script to support additional activities or lower number of activities.
+- Calibration nods are absent for participants 1 to 15 for continuous trajectories in the dataset.

 ### How to do labeling for simple head-pose?